 Please note that we do not provide daily housekeeping.
 Should you find yourself needing anything, please let our staff know.
 Please note the development has a septic system that very is sensitive.
 Please do not flush anything except toilet paper down the toilets and be mindful of what goes down the sink drains.
 Thank you.

 Our Guest Directory contains information that may be useful to you during your stay at our resort and in the Sooke area.
 Should we be missing information you are looking for, please be sure to dial 250-642-2635 on your phone and our guest services agents will do their utmost to find the information for you.

 Check out time is 11:00 AM on your departure date.
-Please lock your unit and checkout with guest services in Cottage 48B.
+Please lock your unit and checkout with guest services at Guest Reception.

 If checking-out prior to our office being open, we ask that you clear all charges the night prior to your departure and advise the front desk that you will be leaving before the office is open in the morning.

 The recycling and compost receptacles are located near the “Site Office” trailers.
 Follow the green fabric-lined fence, and there will be an opening leading to an animal resistant storage unit.
 We appreciate you taking care of your garbage and recycle!
 Thank you.

 Please make sure all dishes are washed.
 If your unit has a dishwasher, please kindly load the dirty dishes and start the dishwasher before checking out.
 Door keys can be left in the suite upon departure if outside of office hours.